vEnhance/web.evanchen.cc/input/mockaime.md

 are composed by students from the [OTIS program](otis.html).
 That is, Evan runs this annual exam as a way to give his students a chance to try their hand at problem composition.

+Thanks to [missfit.ann](https://www.instagram.com/missfit.ann/) for contributing the cover artwork.

 [^vision]: I think of what the AIME could be, a vision of the one I see...